- Blue Whales are bigger than any dinosaur to have ever lived.

 As their name suggests, blue whales have a blue-grey appearance that usually looks blue when they are in the water.
 Despite their length, their bodies are actually relatively slim and slender, although they have huge, broad heads.
-Blue whales are baleen whales which means that they don’t have teeth, instead they have huge baleen plates that they use to filter krill (small crustaceans) through.
+Blue whales are baleen whales which means that they don’t have teeth, instead, they have huge baleen plates that they use to filter krill (small crustaceans) through.
 The krill is caught on the baleen plates while the saltwater is sent back out, allowing them to swallow the krill.
-As they are so large they need to eat a lot of krill every day to survive and one blue what can eat 40 million of them per day (around 8,000 pounds).
+As they are so large they need to eat a lot of krill every day to survive and one blue whale can eat 40 million of them per day (around 8,000 pounds).

-Although blue whales can reach a top speed of 30mph in short bursts, they usually travel at 12mph, and when feeding they lunge into clouds of krill at speed and then slow down to around 3mph as they are filtering the seawater back out.
+Although blue whales can reach a top speed of 30mph in short bursts, they usually travel at 12mph, and when feeding they lunge into clouds of krill at high speed, then slow down to around 3mph as they are filtering the seawater back out.
 Because of their massive size, it takes a lot of energy for blue whales to slow down and speed up when feeding, so blue whales will often bypass a cloud of krill if it isn’t big enough to be worth their effort to feed on it.

 The Largest Blue Whale Ever Recorded

-Although no weight was recorded for her a smaller female from the South Atlantic (90 feet and 6 inches) was weighed in 1947 and tipped the scales at a colossal 418,878 pounds which was far heavier than the average for the species.
+Although no weight was recorded for her, a smaller female from the South Atlantic (90 feet and 6 inches) was weighed in 1947 and tipped the scales at a colossal 418,878 pounds which was far heavier than the average for the species.
 Both of these are recorded in the Guinness World Records as the longest mammal and the heaviest animal respectively.

 Is the Blue Whale the Largest Whale in the Ocean?

 Scientists believe that blue whales are still increasing in size due to the abundance of krill in the Antarctic which means that they’re not short of food.
-Not only that, but marine mammals have got much bigger much quicker than land mammals because of the way that the water supports their weight.
-This is because of the way that the water provides buoyancy, meaning it is much easier for an animal to grow bigger in the sea than it is on land.
+Not only that, but marine mammals have gotten much bigger much quicker than land mammals because of the way that the water supports their weight.
+This is because of the way the water provides buoyancy, meaning it is much easier for an animal to grow bigger in the sea than it is on land.

 Is the Blue Whale the Largest Species Ever?

 - Megalodon: An ancient shark species that hunted whales.
-Some research points Megalodon having a maximum weight of 227,510 lbs.
+Some research points to Megalodon having a maximum weight of 227,510 lbs.
 More conservative estimates put Megalodon‘s maximum weight at around 50 tons (105,733 lbs).
 Megalodon went extinct before the blue whale evolved.
 The absence of these apex predators led to the gigantism found in the largest whales today.